lucascalsilva/insurance-application-simulator/README.md

 ## How-To

-To execute the application, just build the application and run the following command with the generated jar:
+To execute the application, just build it and run the following command with the generated jar:

 java -jar insurance-application-simulator-0.0.1-SNAPSHOT.jar [number of applications] [wait time] [language] [base request filename] [insurance application endpoint]